Stalker2106x/GoldImporter/README.md

 2. In Blender, open Preferences (Edit > Preferences) and switch to the Add-ons section.
 3. Select 'Install Add-on from file...' and select the ZIP file that you downloaded.
 4. Search for the add-on in the list (enter 'BSP' to quickly find it) and enable it.
-5. Save the preferences if you would like the script to always be enabled.
+5. Check addon preferences and provide "Extracted WAD path", which is a folder containing all textures used in your map in PNG format, all lowercase.
+You can obtain them by extracting Half-life WADs using any WAD tool such as [wad3-cli](https://github.com/Stalker2106x/wad3-cli)

 ## Usage
-Once the addon has been installed, you need to configure it to locate the path where your textures are stored.
-They are expected to be PNG.

 You will be able to import GoldSrc bsp files from __File > Import > Goldsrc BSP (.bsp)__.
 Selecting this option will open the file browser and allow you to select a file to load.

+__NOTE: GoldImporter uses external textures, check addon preferences to configure your WAD folder__

 ### Scale (default: 0.03125)
 Changes the size of the imported geometry.
 The size of a unit in Quake is not the